Reiningecho90/Reiningecho90/README.md

 I’m currently learning Python basics and studying/practicing for PCAP cert, after getting certified on level 3 or full level four moving to C/C++
 Reach me at: trunkfish@gmail.com

+I am currently looking around for Roblox game development opportunities, if you are familiar with the game and know someone please contact me using email.

 Just finished my PCEP and passed test!

 - Check out my GitHub Pages website for my AI: https://reiningecho90.github.io/S.A.N.E.-AI/